fnriv/cse15l-lab-reports/labReport2/lab-report-2-week-4.md

 The following blog post will show examples of analyzing code and its failure-inducing inputs to find bugs and fix them.

-All fixes were done on a java file called **MarkdownParse.java** (original unedited code [here](https://github.com/nidhidhamnani/markdown-parser/blob/main/MarkdownParse.java)), whose purpose is to print a list of all the links in a markdown file that are formatted with Markdown link syntax.
+All fixes were done on a java file called [**`MarkdownParse.java`**](https://github.com/nidhidhamnani/markdown-parser/blob/main/MarkdownParse.java), whose purpose is to print a list of all the links in a markdown file that are formatted with Markdown link syntax.
 For instance, when we have this Markdown file code:

 ```
 # Title